craftcms/commerce/docs/plan-model.md

 ## Simple Output

 Outputting a `\craft\commerce\base\Plan` object in your template without attaching a property or method will print out the name of the plan.

-# Attributes and methods
+## Attributes and methods

 Plan model the following attributes and methods:

-## Attributes
+### Attributes

 ### id

-The plan id.
+The plan ID.

 ### gatewayId

-The id of the gateway for the plan.
+The ID of the gateway for the plan.

 ### name